As a writer, it’s been a long time since I’ve last written something on this page.

 - Submit to literary anthologies and folios: Many of the major universities (and a good number of cities) in the country have their own respective literary journals.
+These include UP’s Likhaan, UST’s Tomas, PUP’s Entrada, the Bangsamoro Literary Review, and many, many others.
 Understand their requirements before submitting – they focus extremely on quality and accuracy.
 Nearly all big anthologies compensate you for publication of your work (cash, free copies, and some even give you merch and stuff), and some even go the extra mile by providing royalties and after-publication opportunities.

 - Submit to anthologies by publishing houses: Same as above, though arguably more thematic and more writer-friendly (can attest to this after having multiple works published both here and abroad).
 Just take note that you should send top-notch work…and it may take a while for the royalties to come through – unless they decide to give advance royalties.
 Still, getting your own free copy (and being a part of a book signing/launch session) is really great!
 The same rules apply for special projects, collections, archives, and platforms – even though they are technically different categories.